City of Carlisle: Electoral wards

-There are 39 councillors representing the electoral wards of the City of Carlisle.
-Together they form the Carlisle City Council.
-Councillors are elected and accountable to the residents of their wards.
+There were 39 councillors representing the electoral wards of the City of Carlisle district.
+Together they formed the Carlisle City Council.
+Councillors were elected and accountable to the residents of their wards.

 Parishes

 Civil parishes form the bottom tier of local government in England; parish councils are consulted on planning applications and commonly manage some local services, such as allotments, burial grounds, bus shelters, car parks, and commons.
-The City of Carlisle is almost entirely parished, the exception being the central settlement of Carlisle—an unparished area.
-As of 2008, there were 36 civil parishes in the city, covered by 34 parish councils, which are:
+The City of Carlisle district was almost entirely parished, the exception being the central settlement of Carlisle—an unparished area.
+As of 2008, there were 36 civil parishes in the district, which were:

 Coat of arms

-The coat of arms of Carlisle City Council are those granted to the city council of the County Borough of Carlisle by the College of Arms on 7 July 1924.
-These arms are derived from more ancient designs of or relating to Carlisle and its governance.
+The coat of arms of Carlisle City Council were those granted to the city council of the County Borough of Carlisle by the College of Arms on 7 July 1924.
+These arms were derived from more ancient designs of or relating to Carlisle and its governance.

-The city council's coat of arms are emblematic of the city's history.
-The arms incorporate a golden shield with a red cross, upon a green mount, surmounted by a mural crown, relating to Carlisle's history as an ancient walled city.
-This is supported by two red wyverns—legendary dragons used in heraldry—their wings strewn with golden roses, with reference to the city's Brythonic history.
-The motto beneath the arms comes from Thomas Wolsey's speech to Thomas Cromwell, in Shakespeare's play, Henry VIII: Be just and fear not.
+The city council's coat of arms were emblematic of the city's history.
+The arms incorporated a golden shield with a red cross, upon a green mount, surmounted by a mural crown, relating to Carlisle's history as an ancient walled city.
+This was supported by two red wyverns—legendary dragons used in heraldry—their wings strewn with golden roses, with reference to the city's Brythonic history.
+The motto beneath the arms came from Thomas Wolsey's speech to Thomas Cromwell, in Shakespeare's play, Henry VIII: Be just and fear not.